 Imagine a deadly pandemic starts wreaking havoc.
 But your job forces you to step out every day.
 And then suddenly, one morning, you wake up with a bad cold.
 You are coughing incessantly.
 You hope it’ll go away on its own.
 But then you have trouble breathing.
-Your condition deteriorates, and you are forced to call the emergency services.
+Your condition deteriorates, and you are forced to call emergency services.
 Only for them to tell you that they can’t find a bed right now.
 Your only choice is to pucker at home and see if somebody will set up a mobile medical facility for you at your domicile, i.e. your home.

-- You must have a condition that prevents you from moving into an actual medical facility, or you could prove that you can’t find a hospital bed in town
+- You must have a condition that prevents you from moving into an actual medical facility, or you could prove that you can’t find a hospital bed in town.

 - All costs must be deemed just and reasonable.
 Sure, this condition holds for every claim you make.
 But it’s especially pertinent here, considering the service provider can often supplement your care with needless provisions.
-So you’ve got to be careful here
+So you’ve got to be careful here.

 And while there are policies that do cover such treatments without imposing as many restrictions, we always see that insurers aren’t particularly proactive when dealing with such claims.
 They often pull up flimsy excuses and don’t always come through.
-So if you’re betting on this feature big prominent, maybe it’s time to reconsider.
+So if you’re betting on this feature being prominent, maybe it’s time to reconsider.